nephio-project/nephio/operators/focom-operator/docs/PORCH_SETUP.md

 # Optional: Override repository name (default: "focom-resources")
 # export PORCH_REPOSITORY=focom-resources

+# Optional: CA bundle used to verify the API server certificate.
+Needed only
+# when running outside the cluster with KUBERNETES_BASE_URL, since a kubeconfig
+# already carries its cluster CA.
+# export KUBERNETES_CA_FILE=/path/to/ca.crt

 # Run the operator
 go run ./cmd/main.go
 ```

+**TLS:** the API server certificate is always verified.
+If your development
+cluster presents a certificate you cannot verify, export the cluster CA through
+`KUBERNETES_CA_FILE`.
+As a last resort `UNSAFE_SKIP_TLS_VERIFY=true` disables
+verification entirely — it sends your bearer token to an unauthenticated
+endpoint and must never be used outside development.

 ### Step 6: Verify Operator Startup